AlessandroCorradini/University-of-Minnesota-Recommender-System-Specialization/05 - Recommender Systems Capstone/README.md

 ## Overview
 [Recommender Systems Capstone from University of Minnesota](https://www.coursera.org/learn/recommeder-systems-capstone) is the final course of five courses in [Recommender Systems Specialization from University of Minnesota](https://www.coursera.org/specializations/recommender-systems), an intermediate/advanced level specialization focused on Recommender System on Coursera Platform.

-## Certificate of Completition
+## Certificate of Completion
-You can see the [Certificate of Completition - TODO](TODO) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.
+You can see the [Certificate of Completion - TODO](TODO) and other certificates in my [Certificates Repo](https://github.com/AlessandroCorradini/Certificates) that contains all my certificates obtained through my journey as a self-made Data Science and better developer.

 <br/>